 - Avoid Extreme Temperatures: Do not place hot pots or pans directly on wooden boards, as extreme temperature changes can cause damage.

-By understanding the strengths and weaknesses of different materials and committing to proper care, you can select the Best Cutting Board that not only enhances your cooking experience but also stands the test of time in your kitchen.
+By understanding the strengths and weaknesses of different materials and committing to proper care, you can select the best cutting board that not only enhances your cooking experience but also stands the test of time in your kitchen.